kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 **Materialize hierarchical LWS scheduling immediately.** CompositePodGroup is still alpha in 1.37 and would expand the first implementation.
 The hierarchical API with Phase-1 lowering is a smaller, testable first step.

+**Drive WAS from LWS labels instead of a typed `spec.scheduling` field.**
+Well-known labels on the LWS (and optionally on leader/worker templates) could opt into replica gang, topology, or disruption behavior so the controller still compiles Workload and PodGroup objects without embedding pre-GA `scheduling.k8s.io` types in the LWS v1 API.
+That would avoid CRD schema churn if the WAS building blocks change before they graduate.
+It is not the primary API because labels cannot represent the LWS/replica/leader-worker hierarchy, union-typed policy, topology lists, disruption modes, or shared claims without an unbounded stringly-typed vocabulary; validation and immutability become ad hoc; and Job and JobSet already compose the standard building blocks.
+A later switch from labels to a typed field would still be a user-facing migration, which this KEP's alpha `spec.scheduling` gate is meant to absorb.